 3. Collection and Use of Personal Data

-We collect personal data from you when you communicate with us by any media.
-This data is for market research purposes only and we always collect data in a way, which is entirely lawful.
-Under GDPR regulations we need to have a valid lawful basis in order to process your personal data.
+We collect personal data from you when you communicate with us by any media (our website, social media, telephone, mobile, email, WhatsApp, face-to-face and other activities) This data is for market research purposes only and we always collect data in a way, which is entirely lawful.
+Under UK Data Protection Act 2018 and GDPR regulations we need to have a valid lawful basis in order to process your personal data.
 In processing your personal data we rely mainly on two lawful bases: processing is necessary for our legitimate interest and the consent given by you to process your personal data.

 This will include:

-3.1 Your personal details, such as the name and the contact details you give us when you register to use the interactive parts of this site or access our survey and research platforms and any updated personal information which you provide us with from time to time.
+3.1 Your personal details, such as name. email and other personal contact details (this may include also mobile number to receive SMS or WhatsApp survey invitations and reminders) you give us when you register to use the interactive parts of this site or access our survey and research platforms and any updated personal information which you provide us with from time to time.

 3.2 The personal information and data you submit about yourself or on behalf of any third party in participating in any surveys, questionnaires, interviews, polls or participating in or using the other interactive parts of this site each time you use or access the interactive parts of this site and of our survey and research platforms.
 That personal information and data may include sensitive personal information relating to such matters as health and socio-demographic information.